cyclejs-community/redux-cycles/README.md

 So why might you want to try Redux-cycles?

 In a word: easier side-effect handling.
-With Redux-observables your side-effectful code is scattered through all your epics, *directly*.
+With Redux-observable your side-effectful code is scattered through all your epics, *directly*.

 It's hard to test.
 The code is less legible.